San Jose Late Talker Speech Therapy

 If your toddler isn’t talking yet, uses few gestures, struggles with speech sounds, or has trouble following directions, they may be a late talker.

-This is a complex issue—some late talkers catch up on their own, while others need support.
+This is a complex issue—some late talkers catch up independently, while others need support.
 Not every child requires early intervention, but certain risk factors make therapy crucial.
 Early intervention is effective and can prevent social and academic delays.
-Fortunately, evidence-based treatments are available to help families mitigate these risks.
+Fortunately, evidence-based treatments are available to help families mitigate these risks

 10-20%

-Prevalence estimates of Late Language Emergence (late talking) in 2-year-old children range depending on the study, but 15% of the population is a good guesstimate.
+Prevalence estimates of late language emergency (late talking) in 2-year-old children range depending on the study, but 15% of the population is a good guesstimate.

 20-30%